 CertIV TAA (CDU), BSc (Adel), BSc(Hons) (Adel), BTheol (MCD), GCHE (ACU), PhD (ANU), DTheol (UD)

-Rev Dr Simon Wayte MGL is a lecturer at Catholic Theological College, University of Divinity and a member of the Systematic Theology Department.
+Rev Dr Simon Wayte MGL is Academic Dean and a lecturer at Catholic Theological College, University of Divinity and a member of the Systematic Theology Department.
 He is the Dean of Studies at the Missionaries of God’s Love Seminary in Burwood.

 Simon completed a doctorate in theology in 2017, supervised by Prof Gerald O’Collins AC SJ, focusing on developing a Christology organised around the concept of presence.
 Prior to this, Simon completed a PhD in astrophysics at Mount Stromlo Observatory, ANU for which he was awarded the 1990 ANU J.G.
 Crawford Prize for excellence in PhD theses for his thesis on the Magellanic System.